Personalize this lesson

 41 1 1 1

-The first cell builds the whole pipeline in plain PyTorch, then only trains for 80 steps.
-That's enough to learn something, but not enough to look good.[6]
+The first cell builds the pipeline in plain PyTorch, then trains for 80 steps.
+That's enough to leave chance-level loss, not enough to look like writing.[6]

 1from pathlib import Path